Deepsjai/nlp4finance.github.io/README.md

 Fig 2. the labels data that is tokenized and changed to word vectors
 </p>

 word vectorization of the data is turning the text documents into numerical feature vectors.
-I am using most commonly used glove with 100 dimesions to change to word vectors.
+I am using most commonly used glove with 100 dimesions to change to word vectors.For this I used glove.6B.100d.word2vec.txt which is suitable for dealing with financial data and 100 dimensions would work fine with respect to speed and computational complexity.
+Making a dictionary out of the words and its embeddings using glove, I mapped my dataset to get word embeddings.

+· Accuracy of SVM turns out to be 0.64.
+As I used a sample of only 5 sectors’ SasB standards, the training data was relatively small.
+This could be the reason of low accuracy.

 ### BiLSTM

+The idea is to perform sentiment analysis on the earnings call and give a score to the docs based on the relevance to the ESG topics.
+Since Both CNN and RNN models are capable of Text Classification, a comparative study suggests that RNN with its sequential architecture is used for performing tasks like language modeling and CNN with hierarchical architecture can be used for text classification.
+However, if the classification tasks require to contextually understand the whole sequence (Document – level classification) RNN outperforms CNN [1].RNN takes longer time computationally and has limitations like vanishing gradients.
+Variant RNNs like LSTM and GRU are used instead to resolve the limitations.
+In the Context of ESG, we are only looking at ESG related topics and our classification does not require semantic understanding.
+Thus, we can use CNNs.
+In case of RNN, I have used BiLSTM model which is an extension of LSTM ( basically does sequential train in both directions).

 The model first creates an embedding vector for each word from an embedding dictionary generated from glove word embeddings.
 The words which are not found in the embedding dictionary have zeros in all the dimensions.
 The embedding dimension of each word = 100.
 Following are the layers in BiLSTM.